Callum Tripp

-Callum Maximillian Tripp (born 28 August 2006) is a professional footballer who plays as a defender for Bedford Town on loan from club Milton Keynes Dons and the Wales under-21 national team.
+Callum Maximillian Tripp (born 28 August 2006) is a professional footballer who plays as a midfielder for club Milton Keynes Dons.
+He is a Wales under-21 international.

 Club career

 Milton Keynes Dons

 Tripp joined the academy of Milton Keynes Dons at a young age.
 He progressed through various academy age groups, and was an unused substitute for the first team at the age of just fifteen.
 He started a two-year scholarship at the start of the 2022–23 campaign.
 Head Coach Liam Manning said Tripp had "high potential" and "terrific character".
 He made his first-team debut on 30 August 2022, coming on as a half-time substitute in a 2–1 defeat to Cheltenham Town in an EFL Trophy fixture at the Stadium MK.

 On 7 September 2023, at the age of 17, Tripp signed professional terms with the club.
 He made his professional league debut on 14 October 2023, coming on as a 79th-minute substitute in a 2–2 home draw with Barrow.

 On 4 October 2024, Tripp signed a new improved contract.